 Incident Reporting System

-An Incident Report will be received to the manufacturer through a layperson, a distributer or healthcare professional or from the Competent Authority itself.
+An Incident Report will be received to the manufacturer through a layperson, a distributor, or healthcare professional or from the Competent Authority itself.
 Upon receiving an incident report, the manufacturer must first send an initial report to the Competent Authority after which the manufacturer has an obligation to investigate, in relation to the incident reported.

 The investigation may lead the manufacturer to undertake a risk assessment and conduct Field Safety Corrective Action (FSCA) via a Field Safety Notice (FSN) to the users without any delay.
-After which a Final Report is sent to the Competent Authority with the description of the corrective actions taken in addition to safety alert to the users.
+After which a Final Report is sent to the Competent Authority with the description of the corrective actions taken in addition to safety alerts to the users.
 In the event, if the manufacturer has not taken any action against the incident report, they must provide a justification in the Final Report submitted to the Competent Authority.